Red kite found dead on Lofthouse Moor 'was poisoned'

 Tests established the kite was killed by pesticides and also showed it had eaten rodents which had consumed common rat and mouse poisons.

-The incident was being treated "extremely seriously", North Yorkshire Police said.'Great shame'
+The incident was being treated "extremely seriously", North Yorkshire Police said.

 The red kite, an endangered species, was found in May by a fieldworker monitoring birds of prey in Nidderdale.